-When submitting electromagnetic data, media such as DVDs should be used in principle as the submitting media.
-It should be noted that, when submitted using USB memory devices etc., the USB memory devices concerned will not returned.
+When submitting electromagnetic data, media such as DVDs should be used, in principle, as the submitting media.
+It should be noted that the media will not be returned.

-Form 1 (Related to Attachment 3)
+Form 1 (Related to Attachment 4)

-Results of Long-term Healthcare of Workers in a Power Plant
+Results of Long-term Health Care of Workers in a Power Plant

-1. Name of reporting company:

-Name of person-in-charge: TEL: e-mail:

-- 2. Report dates: d m y - 3.
-Covered exposure dose report period: m y to m y Three-month period in principle - 4.
-Covered period of the medical examination result report: - Note that it should be reported without delay after filling into the record. - 5.
-Number of pages of the report, etc.: pages/file - In the case of a reporting with electromagnetic recording media, number of files should be given here (e.g.: PDF O files, CSV Ofiles). - 6.
-Number of reporting event
+- Name of reporting company: Name of person in charge: TEL: e-mail: - 2.
+Report dates: d m y - Covered exposure dose report period: m y to m y Three-month period, in principle - 4.
+Covered period of the medical examination result report: Note that it should be reported without delay after filling into the record. - 5.
+Number of pages of the report, etc.: pages/file In the case of a reporting with electromagnetic recording media, the number of files should be given here (e.g.: PDF o files, CSV ofiles). - 6.
+Number of reporting events

 Туре Number of events

 General medical examination results events

 Ionizing radiation medical examination results events

 Work / exposure dose status (monthly) events

-Work / exposure dose status (Daily) events
+Work / exposure dose status (daily) events

 Other examinations events